dario-cfpt/cfpt-maker/README.md

 ## Configure the database

+First run the `create_db_cfpt_maker.sql` script to create the database.

+Next create an user :
+- Name : GreenMario
+- Host name : localhost
+- Password : SuperMaker19
+- Global privileges : All for Data, All for Structure and REFERENCES for Administration

-You just need to run the `create_db_cfpt_maker.sql` script to create the database and the user.
-The tables will be automatically created when you will run the project.
+For the tables they will be automatically created when you will run the project.

 ## Install the project